-The first member of this class sumatriptan, and the secondgeneration agents zolmitriptan, rizatriptan, almotriptan, eletriptan, frovatriptan, and naratriptan are selective agonists at the 5-HT{1B} and 5-HT{1D} receptors.
-3 for present on (Slow onset + low efficacy) - The triptans are appropriate first-line therapy for patients with mild to severe migraine and are used for rescue therapy when - Best used for moderate -severe nonspecific medications are ineffective.
-LNSAIDS .- etc.
+- They represent a significant advance in migraine pharmacotherapy. - The first member of this class, sumatriptan, and the second-generation agents zolmitriptan, rizatriptan, almotriptan, eletriptan, frovatriptan, and naratriptan are selective agonists at the 5-HT{1B} and 5-HT{1D} receptors. - The triptans are appropriate first-line therapy for patients with mild to severe migraine and are used for rescue therapy when nonspecific medications are ineffective.